HIPAA Security Rule: Technical Requirements

 Administrative Safeguards: The Foundation Nobody Talks About

 The Security Rule breaks down into three categories of safeguards, and this is where many organizations get it wrong.
-They focus obsessively on technical controls—encryption, firewalls, intrusion detection—and neglect administrative safeguards, which are actually where compliance failures happen.
+They focus obsessively on technical controls — encryption, firewalls, intrusion detection — and neglect administrative safeguards, which are actually where compliance failures happen most often.
+HHS enforcement data shows that administrative safeguard deficiencies, particularly inadequate risk analysis and insufficient access management, appear in the majority of resolution agreements.
 Administrative safeguards are the policies, procedures, and governance that support a secure environment.
-This includes workforce security, authorization, supervision and monitoring, and incident response procedures.

 Workforce security means you have to manage access based on the principle of least privilege.
 People should have access only to the patient data they need to do their job.
 A billing clerk doesn't need access to clinical notes.
 A clinician in oncology doesn't need access to neurology records.
 The regulation requires documented job descriptions and role-based access policies that tie system access directly to job function.
 In practice, this means your systems need to support granular role-based access control, and you need to maintain documentation showing that access is aligned with documented job responsibilities.
 Too many organizations grant broad access and then hope nobody misuses it.
 HIPAA requires you to prevent misuse before it happens.

 Authorization means you define what each role is allowed to do.
 Who can view records?
 Who can edit them?
 Who can delete them?
 Who can run reports?
 Who can export data?
-This is a policy question that's supported by technical access controls.
-Many organizations fail here because they treat access control as purely a technical problem—grant access in the system—without the administrative foundation—document what access is appropriate for each role.
+Many organizations fail here because they treat access control as purely a technical problem — grant access in the system — without the administrative foundation of documenting what access is appropriate for each role.
 The regulation requires both.
-You need policies saying "clinical staff in the emergency department can view, but not edit, records of patients currently under their care."
-Then you need systems that enforce that policy.

 Supervision means you're actively managing who has access over time.
 New employees get access for their role.
 Employees who change roles get access updated.
 Employees who leave get access removed immediately.
-This seems obvious but organizations fail audits regularly because employees who left six months ago still have active system access to patient data.
-Workforce access reviews—regularly checking who has access and verifying it's still appropriate—are a required administrative safeguard that gets missed constantly.
-This is not a one-time task.
-It's ongoing.
+Organizations fail audits regularly because employees who left six months ago still have active system access to patient data.
+Workforce access reviews — regularly checking who has access and verifying it's still appropriate — are a required administrative safeguard that gets missed constantly.
+This ongoing administrative discipline is what makes the physical safeguards meaningful rather than cosmetic.

 Physical Safeguards: The Non-Digital Layer